schulia/lpthw/README.md

 # lpthw
-Exercises from learn python the hard way
+Key exercises from learn python the hard way book to serve as an index to remember python's syntax